hridoymahmud71/e_wallet/README.md

 * Add a new currency with valid currency code in the currency table
 * Make sure the _active_ column has value '1'
 * Currency codes needs to be valid in order to get conversion rate correct
+* php artisan db:seed --class=CurrencySeeder //this seeder can be used in a fresh migration

 #### Currency converion public api's
 These api's below can be used to get a real time conversion rate